xapian/xapian/xapian-core/docs/glossary.rst

  deprecated in 1.2.x and removed in 1.3.0.

 **Glass**
- Glass is the current "under development" database format as of Xapian 1.3.2.
+ Glass is the default database format in Xapian 1.4.
- We try to keep it as stable as chert - the main difference is that incompatible changes may be made which will require you to reindex, even between stable point release.
-In release 1.4.0, glass will be declared stable and made the default backend, and chert will then be deprecated.

 **Index**
  If a document is described by a term, this term is said to index the document.